 Diabetes is always something we think of that happens to someone else.
 But, what about you, or someone in your family?
-As of a 2014 report from the CDC, an estimated 21.9 million people in the U.S. suffer from diagnosed diabetes and an additional 27.8% (8.1 million people in the U.S.) suffer from diabetes without even knowing it.
+As of 2014, a report from the CDC estimated 21.9 million people in the U.S. suffer from diagnosed diabetes and an additional 27.8% (8.1 million people in the U.S.) suffer from diabetes without even knowing it.
 We all know that diabetes can lead to a whole host of general health problems, but did you know that it can also put you at risk for dental issues?
 The implications of high blood sugar extend to every part of the body — including teeth and gums.
 When it comes to diabetes, teeth and gum problems are something you need to be aware of.

 The goal of this article is to share some information with you about just a few of the ways diabetes can wreak havoc on your mouth, and how you can prevent this damage from occurring if you are one of the 21.9 million people in the U.S. who suffer from diabetes.